Notes and News – Week of 4/16/2018

 UPCOMING DATES AND DEADLINES:

 Apr.
 20 Friday Last day to convert from the Credit/D/Fail option to a letter grade in a course offered in the second half of the term.
-See Grades.
+See Grades

 Apr.
 27 Friday Classes end, 5:30 p.m.; reading period begins.

 Last day to withdraw from a full-term course or a course offered in the second half of the term.
-See Withdrawal from Courses and Grades.
+See

 ACADEMIC STRATEGIES: NEW WORKSHOPS FOR END OF TERM!